13. There Are No Distinctions in Status Between Different Duties

 —The Word, Vol. 1.
 The Appearance and Work of God.
 What It Means to Be a Real Person

 As I pondered the lyrics, I realized that when God first created mankind—Adam and Eve—He never said that men were nobler than women or that women had a lower status than men.
 In God’s eyes, men and women are equal.
 It’s the same in God’s house.
 No matter what duty one performs, God has never said that certain duties must be done by brothers and others only by sisters.
 But I had been taught by my father’s words and actions since I was young, and I lived by chauvinistic ideas.
 I always belittled women and looked down on tasks like cooking and washing, thinking they were all chores for women.
 That’s why I was so resistant to my hosting duty, and even when I did it, I was just being perfunctory.
 Everything I thought and did was not in accordance with God’s intentions.
 Realizing this, I was willing to submit and diligently fulfill my hosting duty.
 After that, when I cooked noodles, I’d boil them a little longer, and I’d marinate the cold dishes in advance.
 I also started to think about varying the dishes I made.
 When I saw some of the young sisters were sick and coughing, I made them a pear-and-rock-sugar drink.
-Just as I was starting to change, the young sisters moved out.
+Just as I was starting to change, they unexpectedly moved out.

 After they left, I often pondered, “Why did I reveal so much resistance during my time hosting?”
 Later, I read God’s words that exposed the issue of chauvinism, and I gained some understanding of myself.
-Almighty God says: “Many people think, ‘Washing and mending are all women’s work.
-Let women handle them.
-I feel exasperated when I have to do these tasks; I feel like less of a man.’ … Men have these chauvinistic thoughts, and they look down upon certain tasks like taking care of children, tidying up the house, doing the washing, and cleaning.
-Some have strong chauvinistic tendencies, and disdain these chores, are unwilling to do them, or if they do them, they do so begrudgingly, fearing that others may think less of them.
-They think, ‘If I’m always doing these chores, won’t I become effeminate?’
-What thought and viewpoint is this governed by?
-Isn’t there a problem with their thought?
-(Yes, there is.)
-Their thought is problematic. … In certain regions where chauvinism is particularly strong, they are undeniably spoiled by family conditioning and influence.
-Has this conditioning saved them or harmed them?
-(It has harmed them.)
-It has been detrimental to them(The Word, Vol. 6.
+Almighty God says: “Many men think, ‘Household chores like washing and mending clothes are all things women should do.
+Whenever I do these tasks, I get annoyed, and I feel like less of a man.’ … Some men have these chauvinistic thoughts; they scorn household chores like taking care of children, washing clothes, cooking, and cleaning, and are unwilling to do these things.
+Even if they do them, they do so somewhat begrudgingly, fearing that others may look down on them.
+They think, ‘If I’m always doing these chores, how am I any different from a woman?’
+Isn’t there a problem with their thinking?
+(Yes.) … People from certain regions are particularly chauvinistic—this is undeniably the result of the conditioning and influence of their families.
+So, has this conditioning harmed you or benefited you?
+(It has harmed me.)
+It has been greatly detrimental to people(The Word, Vol. 6.
 On the Pursuit of the Truth.
 How to Pursue the Truth (14)).
-“For example, you are a brother, and if you were asked to make meals and wash the dishes for the other brothers and sisters every day, would you submit?
+“For example, let’s say you’re a brother, and you’re asked to make meals and wash the dishes for the other brothers and sisters every day.
+Would you be able to submit?
 (I think so.)
-Perhaps you could in the short term, but if you are asked to do this duty long term would you submit?
-(I could submit on occasion, but as time went on I might not be able to.)
-This means that you have not submitted.
-What is causing people to not submit?
-(It’s because people have traditional notions in their hearts.
-They think men should work outside the home, and women should handle domestic work, that cooking is a woman’s job and a man loses face by cooking.
-That’s why it’s not easy to submit.)
+Perhaps you’d be able to in the short term, but would you be able to submit if you were asked to do this duty long term?
+(I’d be able to submit if I only had to do this duty on occasion.
+If it were for a longer period of time, I might not be able to.)
+This shows that you have no submission.
+What causes people to have no submission?
+(It’s caused by people harboring traditional notions in their hearts.
+They think men should work outside the home, and women should handle domestic work, that cooking is a woman’s job and a brother loses face by cooking.
+That’s why it wouldn’t be easy to submit.)
 That’s right.
-There is sexual discrimination when it comes to the division of labor.
+People fall into gender discrimination when it comes to dividing up labor.
 Men think, ‘We men should be out there making a living.
-Things like cooking and washing should be done by women.
+Chores like cooking and cleaning should be done by women.
 We shouldn’t be made to do it.’
-But now these are special circumstances, and you are being asked to do it, so what do you do?
-What hang-ups must you get over before you can submit?
+But these are special circumstances now, and you are being asked to do it, so what do you do?
+What difficulties must you resolve in order to be able to submit?
 This is the crux of the issue.
-You must get over your sexual discrimination.
-There is no work that must be done by men, and no work that must be done by women.
-Do not divide up labor this way.
-The duty people perform should not be determined according to their sex(The Word, Vol. 3.
+You must overcome your gender discrimination.
+There aren’t any jobs that must be done by men, nor any that must be done by women.
+Do not divide up labor this way, first of all.
+What duty someone does should not be determined according to their gender(The Word, Vol. 3.
 The Discourses of Christ of the Last Days.
-Only in the Practice of the Truth Is There Life Entry).
+Practicing the Truth Is the Only Way to Gain Life Entry).
 God’s words precisely exposed my state.
 I thought about how, influenced by my father’s words and actions and my family’s upbringing since childhood, I had always believed that “Men are superior to women” and “Men should work outside the home and women should handle domestic work.”
 I thought housework like laundry, cooking, and cleaning were all things women did, while men just needed to farm or work to earn money.
 I believed a man’s status was higher than a woman’s, so their wives should naturally wait on them, and that if a man did housework, it was degrading and they’d be looked down on.
 Therefore, before I believed in God, I never did any housework.
 When I saw my wife rushing about, doing chores while holding our child, I felt bad and wanted to help, but then I’d remember that a grown man like me should have a certain demeanor and dignity of a real man to uphold.
 I thought about how much face I’d lose if others saw me doing women’s work, so I would go out to play cards and have fun instead of helping her with the chores.
 All those years, my wife had been suffering in silence, living an exhausting and bitter life.
 Most importantly, because I was so influenced by chauvinistic ideas, I couldn’t submit to God’s orchestrations and arrangements.
 When the leader arranged for me to temporarily host the sisters, I saw housework as a woman’s job and felt it was humiliating and beneath me, as a brother, to be doing a hosting duty.
 To protect my masculine image, I didn’t even dare to wear an apron or oversleeves when I cooked, afraid the sisters would look down on me.
 Because of my inner resistance, I was perfunctory in my duty; I couldn’t even cook the noodles properly, and the salt in the cold dishes didn’t dissolve.
 When the sisters gave me suggestions, I thought they were being too demanding and just wished they would move out as soon as possible.
 I saw that by living according to these traditional cultural ideas, in order to protect my so-called masculine dignity and status, I had become incredibly selfish and cold, devoid of any normal humanity.
 I had not the slightest submission or devotion toward my duty.
 Realizing this, I prayed, asking God to guide me to understand the truth and break free from the bondage and constraints of my chauvinistic ideas.

 Next: 14.
 Reflections After Concealing a Mistake